The essential ingredients of an effective vulnerability management plan.

-If you are in the process of building, modernizing, or optimizing your VM program, our recommendation is to create a VM plan that addresses all 5 stages.
+If you are in the process of building, modernizing, or optimizing your Vulnerability Management program, our recommendation is to create a VM plan that addresses all 5 stages.

 Most orgs have a library of security plans already.
 E.g., Backup & Recovery, IR, Contingency Plan, etc. However, very few organizations have a well-documented VM plan that lays out the organizational objectives relating to VM, and the people, processes and technologies needed to accomplish them.